ipld/specs/schema-layer/data-structures/hashmap.md

 ## Use as a "Set"

 The IPLD HashMap can be repurposed as a "Set": a data structure that holds only unique `key`s.
 Every `value` in a `Set(key, value)` mutation is fixed to some trivial value, such as `true` or `1`. `Has(key)` operations are then simply a `Get(key)` operation that asserts that a value was returned.

+## Use as a sparse array

+Using a HashMap with integer keys supports operation as an efficient sparse array **for non-iteration operations only**.
+Because hashing is performed on the byte array format of integer keys, entries will be distributed as evenly as the hash algorithm affords.

+Ordered iteration is not supported in HashMap, only hash-ordered iteration which is meaningless in most circumstances.
+So where a sparse array is required to be in ordered format for iteration purposes, a HashMap is not suitable and another collection type should be chosen.

 ## Implementation defaults